What is a matched betting bankroll/cash float?

 With such a large starting bankroll you’d also have to be a little bit careful about running before you can walk when first starting out too.

-Based on this we’d therefore recommend the best starting bankroll for matched betting being anything from £500 to £750.
+Based on this we’d therefore recommend the very best starting bankroll for matched betting being anything from £500 to £750.
 If you find you are using this bankroll quickly and need more you can then always add in extra as you need it.